Pediatric ACL Tears

 Children involved in sports activities and/or exercise are at a higher risk of pediatric ACL tears.
 Pediatric ACL tear specialist, Dr. Kelechi Okoroha provides diagnosis and individualized non-surgical and surgical management for pediatric ACL tears in Minneapolis.
 Contact Dr. Okoroha’s team for an appointment today!

 The anterior cruciate ligament (ACL) is a ligament that provides stability, reduces stress and prevents the knee from rotating or slipping out of position while jumping, running and landing.
 This ligament can tear during sports activities and exercise, as a result of a non-contact twisting injury, and is becoming a common injury in children.

 When a pediatric ACL tear is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a pediatric ACL tear specialist who provides detailed examination and care for patients with pediatric ACL tears in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a pediatric ACL tear specialist who provides detailed examination and care for patients with pediatric ACL tears in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Symptoms include hearing a popping sound in the knee at the time of an ACL tear, pain especially while trying to put weight on the injured leg, swelling and a feeling of instability or “giving way“ with weight bearing.